cfarkas/annotate_my_genomes/README.md

 ## Quickstart (Running the test)
 ```
-#1: Edit two parameters in /test/gawn_config.sh.
+#1: Just edit two parameters in /test/gawn_config.sh.
 You can edit:

 NCPUS=10 # Increase this value to speed-up things